able-app/docs/ε elements/appbarcontrol/abc-right.md

 # App Bar Control - Right

-Primitive: A grouping of primarily actionable buttons, icons, and text that are feed from the App Bar Pieces.
+Collection: A grouping of primarily actionable buttons, icons, and text that are feed from the App Bar Pieces.

 ### Location